ouseful-testing/nbsearch/README.md

 The db should probably be placed somewhere out of the way; could we even keep it in the Python static file area?

-MyBinder hates the repo for some reason? `Could not resolve ref for gh:ouseful-testing/nbsearch/master.
-Double check your URL.`
+MyBinder assumes your principal branch is still `master` but new repos in GitHub have a `main` branch by default, not `master`.
+You might get the following error if you use MyBinder directly: `Could not resolve ref for gh:ouseful-testing/nbsearch/master.
+Double check your URL.` - just make sure you specify the branch name as `main` not `master`.